akshay-kashyap-000/Delta-demo/README.md

 # Delta-demo
-This as demo of git and github
+This as demo of git and github.